danvet/danvet.github.io/_posts/2018-04-23-maintainer-statistics.md

 Naively extrapolating the relative trend predicts that around the year 2025 large numbers of kernel maintainers will do nothing else than be the bottleneck, preventing everyone else from getting their work merged and not contributing anything of their own.
-The kernel community imploding under its own autocratic weight being the likely outcome of that.
+The kernel community imploding under its own bureaucratic weight being the likely outcome of that.

 This is a huge contrast to the "everything is getting better, bigger, and the